-This is an advanced language skills course for those who need to develop the foundations of effective critical thinking, reading, and writing.
-A key focus is on writing short essay type papers and reports involving reflective and research skills.
-Grammar diagnostics and the development of presentation skills are important components of the course.
+This course is an advanced language skills course for individuals who are sharpening their present critical thinking, reading and writing skills.
+A key focus will be on writing effective research and argumentative essays and developing strong presentation skills.
 Students will be expected to complete a significant amount of reading, research and writing outside of the classroom in order to meet the requirements of the course.
-This is a 40 hour course.
+(5 weeks, 40 hrs.)